 This leaves LOADS of food you can still eat.
 You just need to be prepared and plan, so you don’t find yourself reaching for a quick pizza / sandwich / bag of sweets – whatever your poison.

 It sounds kinda obvious, and is based on the premise of eating more good things, staying hydrated, and exercising more.
 Having the private chat, the group chat and measuring your success means you’re held accountable, and have all the more reason to do it.
+It also guides you through making better choices every day, until that becomes habit.

 What are the Second Nature recipes like?